-listed on the

-7

-7. what is the

-formulation of

-the insecticide

-(liquid, powder,

-etc.)?

-8. What is the re-

-entry period of

-the insecticide?

-9. What is the PPE
+entry period of the insecticide?
+9. What is the PPE required when applying the insecticide?

-required when

-applying the

-insecticide?

 B. You are a pest consultor working in the cotton production area in the Florida Panhandle and the average size of the cotton fields is 100 acres.
-Farmers from the region contact you complaining about an infestation of cotton aphids, Aphis gossypii cotton during the vegetative stage.
+Farmers from the region contacted you complaining about an infestation of cotton aphids, Aphis gossypii cotton during the vegetative stage.
 They report the presence of nymphs and adults on the top canopy of the plants, with leaves curling downward.
 Some of the plants are presenting wilting and discoloration.
-Search in the "Cotton Pests in Florida App" the list of insecticides labeled for the management of this pest.
+Search in the labels from "A" for if the insecticide is listed for the management of this pest.
 Select and recommend one insecticide to manage this pest, providing the following indicated in the table below.
-Make sure you read the label and consider the impact of the insecticide in natural enemies and pollinators.
+Make sure you read the label and consider the impact of the insecticide on natural enemies and pollinators.

+1 er the impact of the insecticide on natural enemies and poninate

 Question Question Answer

 number

 1. Brand and

 common name

 of the

 insecticide

 2. Recommended

 rate in ground

 application

 3. Directions for

 Insect

 Resistance

 management

 (decrease the

 risk of insect

 resistance)

-The answers to items A and B, of the assignment #4 should be prepared in a Word document, named with your lastname_assig4 and submit via Canvas.
+The answers to items A and B, of the assignment #4 should be prepared in a Word document, named with your lastname assig4, and submit via Canvas.